matthew-brett/msc_imaging/assessment_b.md

 * did you successfully replicate the original findings?
 Or successfully show that the original findings are unlikely to be correct?

-## Part 2: replicate and extend.
+As you'll soon see, if you lose marks here, you'll have a chance to get most of them back in the replication update below.

-On December 16th, we will allocate you as a *replication partner* for another student.
-The allocation will be random, except that your replication partner will have analyzed a different dataset.
+## Part 2: replication review

-Say your partner's PBIC username is `yyy`.
-You will also now have read access to your replication partner's `/home/people/yyy/replication` directory and its read-only snapshot at `/home/FBI_assessment/yyy/replication`.
-You will also find you have a read-write personal copy of the analysis at `/home/people/yyy/replication_partner`.
-Inside you will find a file called `REPLICATE_REPORT.txt`.
-This is where you will fill out your replication report.
-As for the README file, you can instead make a file `REPLICATION_REPORT.docx` in Word format.
-Your partner will also be able to read this directory.
+We will tell you whose project you are reviewing on December 18th.

-Your job is two-fold (depending on the time you have available):
+Say the colleague you are reviewing for has PBIC username is `yyy`.
+Your username is `xxx`.
+You will also now have read access to their `/home/people/yyy/replication` directory and its read-only snapshot at `/home/FBI_assessment/yyy/replication`.
+You will also find you have a read-write personal copy of the analysis at `/home/people/xxx/replication_review`.
+Inside you will find a file called `REPLICATION_REVIEW.txt`.
+This is where you will fill out your replication review.
+As for the README file, you can instead make a file `REPLICATION_REVIEW.docx` in Word format.
+Your colleague will also be able to read this directory.

-1. replicate your partner's analysis in your new folder `/home/people/xxx/replication_partner`;
+Your job is to:

-1. write a replication report, in which you describe any problems that came up, and how you fixed them, probably by negotiation with your partner;
+* replicate your partner's analysis in your new folder `/home/people/xxx/replication_review`;
-2. if you have time, extend your partner's analysis according to the new instructions, that you will find in the file `/home/people/xxx/replication_partner/EXTEND_INSTRUCTIONS.txt`.
-These instructions will give you five extensions you can carry out, each worth 10 points.
-Run the extensions you have time for, and fill out the procedure to replicate your extensions in the file `/home/people/xxx/replication_partner/EXTEND_README.txt`.
-You may also use a Word format file `/home/people/xxx/replication_partner/EXTEND_README.docx`.
+1. write a replication review, in which you describe any problems that came up, and how you fixed them.
+This is most usefully done by negotiation with your partner.

-The replication report `REPLICATION_REPORT.txt` should follow the same scheme as the marking section above.
+The replication report `REPLICATION_REVIEW.txt` should follow the same scheme as the marking section above.
 Repeating here:

 * is the description of what you did clear?